 Patrol Operations, the largest unit in the Police Department, provides 24-hour service every day of the year.
-It is made up of 64 patrol officers, seven Corporals, and eight Sergeants (Field Supervisors) and three Lieutenants (Duty Commanders).
+It is made up of 3 police aides, 70 patrol officers, and 9 Sergeants (Field Supervisors) and 3 Lieutenants (Duty Commanders).
 Patrol officers respond to citizen-initiated calls.
 These include:

 In line with our community policing philosophy, patrol officers address community crime, fear of crime, and quality of life.
 Patrol officers make community-policing contacts in:

 - Bar checks

 - Block Watch meeting

 - Neighborhood clean-up projects